Comment on page

 - Sign in with your Google account to access the data source spreadsheet the application generates containing the populated mapped data.

 - Once authenticated select the folder in the Google Drive you wish the spreadsheet to be created in and click the Select option.
 Check that the data source spreadsheet gets created in the selected folder in your Google Drive.

 - Navigate to the Emeral Signage Plus application, and the message Authorized with Google as Username is displayed.
 Click on the Close option.

 - Observe your datasheet gets attached to your design.

 - To access the data source spreadsheet click on the three dots adjacent to the data source name.
 A box listing different functions for the data source appears.

 - Click on the Open in Google Sheets option.
 It opens the created data source sheet in a new tab.

 This sheet has the following columns:

 - Screen Name: It lists the name of the screens that you have in your account.
-The Emerald Signage Plus application identifies the screens by name and adjusts the value based on what you enter in this sheet.
+The Engage Signage Plus application identifies the screens by name and adjusts the value based on what you enter in this sheet.
 In case there's a change in the screen name, make sure to update this spreadsheet for correct data mapping.
 Also, it's a good practice to name each of your screens uniquely and have naming conventions as per the location, for content to be displayed on the screens.
 This will facilitate the identification and management of resources. ***ALL*** is a special value that indicates that if a screen does not have assigned values, it will take value from this row of data.